 - Program launches/activities and events.

-Our future RAPs will identify relationships, respect and opportunities actions specific to our business and our sphere of influence.
+The club’s future RAPs will identify relationships, opportunities and actions specific to our business and its sphere of influence.

 RAP artwork by Tammy Chatfield